Generic name: cysteamine [ sis-TEE-a-meen ]

 Drug class: Miscellaneous uncategorized agents

-Cysteamine works by reducing the amount of cystine (an amino acid) in the kidneys.
+Cystagon works by reducing the amount of cystine (an amino acid) in the body.

-Cysteamine is used to treat nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys.
+Cystagon is used to treat nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys and other organs.
 Too much cystine can cause kidney failure or other medical problems.

-Cysteamine may also be used for other purposes not listed in this medication guide.
+Cystagon may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medication if you are allergic to cysteamine or penicillamine.
+You should not use Cystagon if you are allergic to Cystagon or penicillamine.

 any type of skin rash;